buy traditional jewelry from JungleOutpost.com and NewGuineaArt.com

 Shells are Gold: Miners who came into the Highlands searching for gold discovered people who valued shells more.
 The gold-lipped pearl shell is cut into crescent shapes called kina.
 The other traditional shell currency is the toea, a circle of shell cut with bamboo.
 These are worn singly for nose pieces or strung to make necklaces or bracelets.
 Many other shells are also used.

-Modern PNG paper currency is called the kina.
+Papua New Guinea's main unit of modern currency is also called the kina.
 100 toea coins equal one kina.
 Shell is still used in traditional ceremonial payments. more photos

 Tooth and Bone: Dog teeth, fruit bat teeth, crocodile teeth, porpoise teeth, pig's tusks and teeth are all used.
 During the colonial period, the Germans manufactured porcelain dog teeth and traded them.
 Strings of dog teeth are part of a family's wealth.
 Large pigs with tusks that curve back to form complete circles show wealth.
 The tusks are used for necklaces and nose pieces.
 Sometimes a deceased relative's or enemy's bones are worn to attract the ghost's spiritual power. more photos